domesticatedviking/TextyMcSpeechy/docs/using_custom_voices_in_home_assistant_os.md

 2. To call the `say_as_bob` service script above to make Piper say things in Bob's voice, use the format of the `introduce_bob` script example below (this `yaml`  also can be used  from Developer Tools > Actions for test purposes)

 ```
+# "introduce_bob" example usage script  <-- (don't include this line in your script!)

 action: script.say_as_bob
 data_template:
   message: "Pleased to meet you, I'm bob"